The Polish Colony in Harbin, Manchuria

 Henryk Sienkiewicz Secondary School in Harbin

 By far the most well-known educational institute in Harbin was the Gimnazjum im.
 Henryka Sienkiewicza w Harbinie.
-(Henryk Sienkiewicz Secondary School in harbin), established in 1915 and closed in 1949.
+(Henryk Sienkiewicz Secondary School in Harbin), established in 1915 and closed in 1949.

 Source: European Educational Research Association (EERA).
 In English.